josef-pokorny/invoice-creator/sveltekit/README.md

 - [ ] Move PDF preview to Resizable group

 ## FIX

+- [x] !!!!
+Cant update supplier name
 - [ ] !!!
-Not possible scrolling and touching on touch devices (even on browser simulated) when scrolling/touching is done on the lower side of display.
+Cant scroll and touch on touch devices (even on browser simulated) when scrolling/touching is done on the lower side of display.
 Idk why, possibly something with paneforge